Sidebar LogoHomeInstallationUsageIndexIndexGitHub </> Back Next Usage

 >java -jar %MD2HTML_HOME%/java/target/md2html-bin.jar -i test.txt

-These both will convert file test.txt into file test.html using default parameters.
+Both commands will convert file test.txt into file test.html using default parameters.

 Note